-Students are required to meet the agreed deadline for each assessment task; failure to submit on the agreed date has consequences that are dealt with through the Student Behaviour Guidelines (Page 0).
-Late assignments we be accepted if a student was absent on the specified day, but only if it is submitted the first day the student returns to school.
+Students are required to meet the agreed deadline for each assessment task; failure to submit on the agreed date has consequences that are dealt with through the Student Behaviour Guidelines.
+Late assignments will be accepted if a student was absent on the specified day, but only if it is submitted the first day the student returns to school.
 To avoid delay, assignments labeled with the students' name and the teacher to whom it should be given, may be handed in at the secondary school office by parents.